zhenyuzhang98/zhenyuzhang98.github.io/_pages/blogs.md

 2024
 --------------
+- Sept 4, Wed

+	- Attended the group meeting of [Prof. Bin Chen](https://inspirehep.net/authors/1013901?ui-citation-summary=true).
+The speaker of this time was Ho-Yun YuChih.
+She mainly talked about the energy extraction from a Kerr black hole via magnetic reconnection.

+	- Ran the raytracing code for the hotspot movie.

 - Sept 3, Tue

 	- Struggled with the autocorrelation project.
 I changed the [*inoisy*](https://github.com/AFD-Illinois/inoisy/tree/master) code to generate the SU's envelope data.